ollulceland/Music-Library-SQL/README.md

 ✓ Set Primary and Foreign Key constraints to create relations between the tables

-✓ Using any type of the joins create a view that combines multipletables in a logical way
+✓ Using any type of the joins create a view that combines multiple tables in a logical way

 ✓ In your database, create a stored function that can be applied to a query in your DB